 Types of Organizations that Fund Minority Small Business Grants

 Many corporations are eager to build good press, improve their standing with their customers, help those in their industry, and receive potential tax write-offs.
 Offering grants to a specific group of people can help accomplish all of these things.
 Most of these grants are designed to attract large applicants, however, so they’re generally open to all minorities or all small businesses.
-This makes the competition much more fierce than other grants.
+This makes the competition much more fierce than other smaller grant opportunities.

 2. Special Interest Groups